-Failing a college class complicates matters.
+Failing a college class is never a good thing, and only serves to complicates matters.
 It can make life stressful and damage your grade point average.
 However, the impact it will have on your federal student aid varies.
 In some cases, it doesn't matter where financial aid is concerned.
 In others, it could be a major problem.
 Always work closely with your school's financial aid office and your academic adviser to determine your options for handling a class you might fail, sooner than later.

 Satisfactory Academic Progress

 Your school’s financial aid office monitors your academic progress.
 It is required to set standards for evaluating whether you are making satisfactory academic progress, or SAP.
 Your progress must be evaluated at least once each year.
 Failing a class or classes will impact your SAP status.
 As long as you meet SAP, you will remain eligible for financial aid.
 If you do not pass a course, you can receive financial aid to repeat it – once you pass with a D or better, you can only retake it once again.

 The Three Pillars

 Failing a single class in an entire four-year college run is not the end of financial aid.
 Your school will likely evaluate you based on your cumulative grade point average, the number of attempted credits you complete and whether you complete your degree within a required time frame.
 Check with your financial aid office for specific details.
 Generally, you must maintain a cumulative GPA of 2.0 or higher, complete 67 percent of all classes attempted and complete your degree within 150 percent of the credits required for the degree.